riverlane/deltalanguage/examples/tutorials/README.rst

 compared to normal software:
-with normal software the programmer’s task is to define instructions to be sequentially run on a processor composed of a fixed amount of resources, which is specific to the propessor architecture, and a well defined instruction set.
+with normal software the programmer’s task is to define instructions to be sequentially run on a processor composed of a fixed amount of resources, which is specific to the processor architecture, and a well defined instruction set.
 Because of the fix instruction set and processor resources, compilers can easily derive the optimal sequence of instructions to be executed, starting from any high-level programming language.